4 Introduction to Microbial Genomics

 4.3 Sampling & Sequencing

 Each pathogen is subject to tissue tropism, meaning that each species will have a range of cells or tissue types it will preferentially or exclusively proliferate and replicate in.
 This phenomenon is called tissue tropism.
-In some instances, the pathogen can also become latent within said tissues, meaning it will remain within the host tissue without causing disease.
+In some instances, the pathogen can also become latent within said tissues, meaning it will remain within the host tissue without causing disease (but could still reactivate later).
 Organisms which cause bacteremia or viremia, meaning they are present in the bloodstream, will not be as restricted and are generally considered easier to detect.
 Although this can be limited by the disease phenotype or the stage of infection (e.g. Haemophilus influenzae).

 Some Myths to Dispel…